-The importance of a low voltage design is very often underestimated.
+The importance of a low voltage design is often underestimated.
 An excellent design for the Division 27 & 28 systems is a critical component of a successful commercial project.
-And the company employed to provide that design is the key to getting an excellent design.
+And the company employed to provide that Design is the key to starting your project off right.

-According to the FMI study mentioned above, Design-Build projects have been growing as a project delivery method over the past 30 years.
+According to the FMI study, Design-Build projects have been growing as a project delivery method over the past 30 years.
 The study predicts that by 2021 approximately 44% will be using the Design-Bid approach, with 56% following the design-bid-build approach.

-NTI and ASD have always believed in providing the highest quality service for clients, and agree on the importance of a complete low voltage design.
-Since June of 2018, we now share that vision with a combined staff of professionals with credentials such as RCDD, CTS, CTS-D, PMP, etc. Together we provide a complete suite of services for Division 27 & 28 systems which are found in commercial projects.
-NTI focuses on Design, or "lane one" of ASD's 4 lanes of service (Design, Build, Deploy, Support), while ASD focuses on the Build, Deploy and Support services.
+NTI and ASD have always believed in providing the highest quality service for clients and agree on the importance of a complete low voltage design.
+Since June of 2018, we now share that vision with a combined staff of professionals with credentials such as RCDD, CTS, CTS-D, PMP, etc. Together we provide a complete suite of services for the Division 27 & 28 systems found in commercial projects.
+NTI focuses on Design, or "lane one" of ASD's four lanes of service (Design, Build, Deploy, Support), while ASD focuses on the Build, Deploy, and Support services.

 The Quality of the Design is Key to Success